 - Add red bell pepper (or carrots) and ham and cook 30-40 minutes more, (until red bell pepper or carrots are soft and flavors are well blended.)

 - Season to taste with salt and fresh ground black pepper.
 (I didn’t add salt, but I added a lot of pepper.)

 - Serve hot.

 Use 1 cups diced carrots instead of bell pepper if you prefer.
-If you’re not a South Beach dieter, diced potatoes are good in this too.
+If you’re not watching carbs, diced potatoes are good in this too.
 They should be added with the ham and red bell pepper or after the carrots have cooked about 10 minutes, if using carrots.
 Use even more diced ham if you prefer, especially if you don't have ham rind or ham flavor base.

 Recipe created by Kalyn.